GiuliaGhisolfi/ConditionalGANs/README.md

-# ConditionalGANs
+# Conditional GANs
-Conditional GANs for Video Prediction - Visual model for robot control
+### Conditional GANs for Video Prediction - Visual model for robot control

+This repository contains implementations of Conditional GANs (CGANs) and Autoencoders designed for video prediction tasks.
+The goal of this project is to develop a visual prediction model to assist in robot control through video frame generation.
+Various generative models, such as WGANs, VAEs, and Conditional VAEs, are implemented to predict and generate future frames in a video sequence.

 ## Folder Structure